 |Active business income up to $500K||Active business income exceeding $500K||Investment income|

-The foregoing table is for 2015.
-See below commentary on changes for 2016
+The foregoing table is for 2018.
+See below commentary on changes made in 2016 & 2019.

 The concept of tax integration in Canada is that one should be indifferent in earning income directly or indirectly through a Canadian corporation.
 Generally this concept is not always perfect due to differences in provincial tax rates.
 Generally there is a tax deferral as there is a positive difference in the personal tax on income realized directly as opposed to the corporate tax on the same income earned by the corporation prior to distributing the income to the shareholder.
 The personal tax depends on your marginal tax rate before earning that income.
 However when the income is distributed to the shareholder in the form of dividends, there may be an absolute tax cost of earning that particular income in the corporation over a number of years.
 The deferral or time from in leaving the income in the corporation will determine the cost versus benefit.
-Your individual cash flow requirements such as funds for RRSP contributions and personal expenditures will determine your renumeration mix.
+Your individual cash flow requirements such as funds for RRSP contributions and personal expenditures will determine your remuneration mix.

 For non-CCPCs, the tax rate is 26.5% on investment income and active business income.
 This rate applies to non-resident corporations carrying on business in Ontario or making a Section 216 election to be taxed on rental income on a net basis by filing a T2 corporation return as opposed to the flat non-resident withholding tax of 25% on gross rentals.

 The federal R&D tax credit on current expenditures is 35% for CCPCs and 15% for non-CCPCs.